 Now that I got my Five Ground Rules listed, time to see what’s good or bad about Infinity War.
 Does it live up to all the hype and worth a decade of patience?
 Well, let’s find out shall we?

-Pros: Returning Cast Members we all know in love, did a magnificent job for their respective performances.
+Pros: Returning Cast Members from previous movies we all know in love, did a magnificent job for their respective performances.

 Newcomers to the MCU including Carrie Coon & Peter Dinklage both did a fantastic job for their performances.